-Rodents can become a nuisance for any business, in both rural and urban settings.
+Rodents can become a nuisance and cause serious damage for any business, in both rural and urban settings.
 Rats, house mice, field mice, and squirrels are considered pests as they can cause property damage and disrupt business operations.

 In buildings, rodents can destroy walls and chew through electrical wiring, insulation, furnishing, products, and other materials.
+We’ve seen major battery-related fires caused by rodents chewing through the wiring of vehicles stored inside buildings without the battery being disconnected.
 They can also pose a problem outdoors, in yards, lots, waste areas, or other accessible locations.

 Where do rodents build their nests?